x4a-core/market/README.md

 ### 1. **Tokens & Access**
 - **X4A ($X4A)**: SPL token used for:
-  - Staking to mint X402AU
+  - AGENTS to burn X402AU
   - Accessing the marketplace
   - Governance via DAO
   - Priority routing in agent swarm
 - **X402AU**: Burnable utility token representing agent compute credits
-  - Minted with X4A
+  - Minted with X4A holding USDC payment
   - Consumed by agents during execution
   - 0.1% burn per transaction (weighted by time)